Women in the Pakistan Armed Forces: Women in the Pakistan Air Force

 From its early history, women had been employed by Pakistan's armed forces, albeit in non-combat roles only.
 It was commonplace to find women serving in service branches such as the medical corps (as nurses or in other similar disciplines).
 Aside from these exceptions, the Pakistan Air Force (PAF) had remained strictly all-male throughout its history, and women (and men under 18) were prohibited from combat, despite Muhammad Ali Jinnah's contradictory views on the subject upon Pakistan's independence.
-However, since 2003, women have been allowed to enrol in the aerospace engineering program and others at the PAF Academy in Risalpur—including fighter pilot training programmes.
+However, since 2003, women have been allowed to enroll in the aerospace engineering program and others at the PAF Academy in Risalpur—including fighter pilot training programmes.
 It has been stated that physical and academic standards are not compromised or exploited to favour women, and those who do not achieve the same performance as their male counterparts are immediately dropped from the course, however the level of enforcement of this rule is unknown.
 Within the structure of the PAF, a level of segregation between the genders is maintained in line with traditional views.
 For example, early-morning parades are performed together but some parts of training—mainly physical exercises—are done with males and females separated.
 According to Squadron Leader Shazia Ahmed, the officer in charge of the first female cadets in the PAF and a psychologist, this seems to improve the confidence levels of women.

 Women are not allowed to join every year and female pilots are not allowed to serve more than 5 years, but in some cases they may be permitted to serve for 7 years.

 Women in Pakistan Air Force also operate a women's welfare organization (officers and airmens wives welfare), the Pakistan Air Force Women Association (PAFWA), to promote women to join the PAF as combat pilots and to promote women's health in the Air Force.

 In 2005, it was reported that two batches in the PAF Academy's flying wing contained at least ten women, with many more in the engineering and aerospace wings.
 One such woman—Cadet Saba Khan from Quetta, Balochistan—applied after reading a newspaper advertisement stating that the PAF was seeking female cadets.
 She was one of the first four women to pass the first stages of flying training on propeller-driven light aircraft and move onto faster jet-powered training aircraft.